The Chi Omega sorority house

 Between 1979 and 1990, it was the home of a popular student bar called The Phyrst.
 Following Bundy's execution in 1989, The Phyrst changed its front advertisement sign to read "Bye Bye Bundy."

-On that day in 1978, Ted Bundy sauntered along West Jefferson Street and spotted the popular nightclub at Sherrod's.
+On that day in 1978, Bundy sauntered along West Jefferson Street and noticed the groups of college students that were lining up outside Sherrod's.

 As he walked towards the entrance and eyed the place up, little did he know that there'd eventually come a day when a sign out front would be celebrating his death.